SOCIAL MEDIA AND POLITICS

-If you turn on cable news today, you will see a slew of lower thirds such as “the dangers of political ads on the web.”
+If you turn on cable news today, you will see a slew of lower third chyrons that say things like “the dangers of political ads on the web.”

 But just how dangerous are these political ads on social media?

 Yes, political ads spread misinformation.
-How is this any different from the political ads that run on television that also spread misinformation?
+But how is this any different from the political ads that run on television that also spread misinformation?

 Why are we asking for a new set of rules for digital advertising that we have not demanded from traditional advertising?